 - 1) Basic information about you and your organization - a.
 Tell us about your organization and the agricultural workforce(s) it serves - b.
-Tell us about your team and expertise - Do you have key collaborators (e.g., another organization or an academic specialist?) - 2) Project description: - a.
+Tell us about your team and expertise - c.
+Do you have key collaborators (e.g., another organization or an academic specialist?) - 2) Project description: - a.
 What is the safety and health problem, arising out of conditions of work in agriculture, that the project will address? - b.
 What is(are) the objective(s) of the project? - c.
 How is the project something new to your organization and why is it important? - d.
 What are you planning to do to achieve the project objective(s)? - e.
 How will you know if the project has been successful? - f.
-Will the project lead to additional projects or funding opportunities in the future? - g.
-Is there a specific specialist at GPCAH you have/would like to connect with on this project?
+Will the project lead to additional projects or funding opportunities in the future?

-All previously funded community-track pilot grants are described on the GPCAH website (https://gpcah.public-health.uiowa.edu/gpcah-pilot-grant-program/).
-When developing a Project Concept, it's a good idea to review past projects to ensure that yours does not duplicate previously funded activities.
+Previously funded community-track pilot grants are described on the GPCAH website (https://gpcah.public-health.uiowa.edu/gpcah-pilot-grant-program/).
+When developing a Project Concept, it is a good idea to review past projects to ensure that yours does not duplicate previously funded activities.

-Project Concept submissions will be reviewed by GPCAH personnel within two weeks.
+Project Concept submissions will be reviewed within two weeks.
 The outcome of the Project Concept review will be a determination of whether to progress to Step 2.
 Applicants may also be contacted to discuss the Project Concept with GPCAH personnel.
-Project Concept submissions should be formatted to PDF and emailed to Nate Fethke (nathan-fethke@uiowa.edu) and Kate Crawford (kathryn-leonard@uiowa.edu).
+Project Concept submissions should be formatted to PDF and emailed to Nate Fethke (nathan-fethke@uiowa.edu) and Kim McMichael (kimberlee-mcmichael@uiowa.edu).
 You must:

-- Include the phrase "GPCAH Pilot Project Concept" in the subject line of your submission email. - Check for a confirmation email from the Pilot/Feasibility Projects Program Coordinator to ensure receipt of your email.
-If this does not happen within one week, call the Pilot/Feasibility Projects Program Director, Nate Fethke, at 319-467-4563.
+- Include the phrase "GPCAH Pilot Project Concept" in the subject line of your submission email. - Check for a confirmation email from the GPCAH Center Coordinator to ensure receipt of your email.
+If this does not happen within one week, email the GPCAH Pilot/Feasibility Projects Program Director, Nate Fethke, at nathan-fethke@uiowa.edu.